-A) The Fund and/or the sub-fund or relevant unit class may be liquidated, wound up and/or closed at any time by resolution of the Management Company, particularly if the net assets of a fund/sub-fund or a unit class falls below an amount for which efficient and rational management no longer seems possible.
+A) The sub-fund or the relevant unit classes may be liquidated, wound up and/or closed at any time by resolution of the Management Company, particularly if the net assets of a fund, sub-fund or unit class fall below an amount at which efficient and rational management no longer seems possible.
 This is particularly the case in situations of changed economic and/or political framework conditions affecting the Fund/sub-fund or unit class, if the products offered are rationalised or in all other cases to protect the interests of the unitholders.